vatheara/local-share/README.md

 ./bin/server
 ```

-The server will display its IP address and start listening on port 8080.
+The server will prompt for a password to encrypt messages, then display its IP address and start listening on port 8080.

-### Sending Text
+### Sending Text (Encrypted)

-To send text to the server, use:
+To send encrypted text to the server, use:
 ```bash
 # Windows
 .\bin\client.exe text <server-ip> <message>